vuminhtue/SMU_Workshop_Linux/_episodes/03-File_system.md

 ~~~
 {: .output}

-Many bash commands, and programs that people have written that can be
+Many Linux commands, and programs that people have written that can be
-run from within bash, support a `--help` flag to display more
+run from within the shell, support a `--help` flag to display more
 information on how to use the commands or programs.

 For more information on how to use `ls` we can type `man ls`.